Championship wrap: Leeds back on top

 Nottingham Forest, Preston North End and Swansea City were the other winners in England's second tier.
 Rotherham United and Wigan Athletic drew 1-1, while there were no goals between Sheffield Wednesday and Reading.

-Stoke City lost 1-0 to West Bromwich Albion in the later game, while second-placed Norwich is not in action until a Monday (AEDT) home derby against struggling rival Ipswich Town.
+Stoke City lost 1-0 to West Bromwich Albion in the later game, while second-placed Norwich is not in action until a Monday (NZDT) home derby against struggling rival Ipswich Town.

 LATE DRAMA BOOSTS LEEDS AFTER CLARKE SCARE